nosas/blog/toonvision/object_detection/article.md

 <font style="color:red">TODO: Insert image of anchor boxes and feature maps</font>

 In a single forward pass, these models predict bounding boxes and class labels directly from the input's feature maps.
-They skip the region proposal stage and yield final localization and content prediction at once.
+They skip the region proposal stage and yield localization and class predictions at once.
 SSD<sup>[3]</sup> and YOLO<sup>[4]</sup> are popular single-shot object detection models capable of running at 5-160 frames per second!

 ### R-CNN